nicolasbrun1/SecurityEngineeringNics/SecurityEngineering/Week2_Banking_and_Payments/README.md

     User name, quantity of users online and the changeable balance
     - _See the storage tab of your browser's developer tools_
 - Is any data sent to external services?
-    The only user data that i could find that was sent is the amount of users online if a user is logged into the system URL Da Solicitação: http://analytics.bank.ouspg.org.localhost:8080/
+    The only user data that i could find that was sent is the amount of users online if a user is logged into the system, actually now i found that user information are sent to TODO: Send customer info to all subservices.
+    URL Da Solicitação:
+http://analytics.bank.ouspg.org.localhost:8080/
 Método De Solicitação: